spacebasie/spacebasie.github.io/_pages/about.md

 * Digital agriculture
 * Autonomous robotics (cars/transportation)

- >"War is over, if you want it."
+War is over, if you want it.